beclab/Terminus/README.md

 - **Snowinning Protocol**: A decentralized identity and reputation system that integrates decentralized identifiers (DIDs), verifiable credentials (VCs), and reputation data.
 Learn more in [documentation](https://docs.jointerminus.com/overview/snowinning/overview.html).
 - **Terminus OS**: An one-stop self-hosted OS running on edge devices, allowing users to host their own data and applications.
-- **TermiPass**: A comprehensive client software that operates across multiple platforms.
-It securely stores users' private keys and manages their identities and data across various Edge devices.
+- **TermiPass**: A comprehensive client software that securely bridges users to their Terminus systems.
+It offers remote access, identity and device management, data storage, and productivity tools, providing a seamless interface for all Terminus interactions.
 Learn more in [documentation](https://docs.jointerminus.com/how-to/termipass/overview.html).

 ## Tech stacks